Leland S. Warburton: Positions

-This above all: to thine own self be true, And it must follow, as the night the day, Thou canst not then be false to any man.

 Member G. Vernon Bennett suggested "But too many issues confuse the politician," and Warburton responded with another Shakespeare quotation, "I have said too much unto a heart of stone."
 The issue was referred to the Board of Public Works and the Art Commission.

 Rail transit, 1948.
 He spoke for a rail transportation corridor to be built in connection with the Hollywood Freeway, then under construction.

 McGroarty, 1948.
 He proposed the idea that the home of John Steven McGroarty in Tujunga be perpetuated as a state park.
 It was eventually taken over by the city and developed as the McGroarty Arts Center.